 As with any Kiehl’s product, head to the Kiehl’s website because you get free samples with every order and if there’s one thing that’s better than free shit, it’s Kiehl’s free shit.

-Like I mentioned before, this isn’t the cheapest of products.
-The 30ml costs £38 or the 50ml – the one I’ve got – costs £49.50.
+As I mentioned before, this isn’t the cheapest of products.
+The 30ml bottle costs £38 or the 50ml size – the one I’ve got – costs £49.50.
 Kiehl’s is a higher-end skincare brand, so you pay the price.
 It just depends on how much you want the product and how much you’re willing to spend.

 IMO, it’s worth splurging on good skincare because you’ve only got one skin, so you should look after it!

-A good facial oil that does what it says on the tin.
+A good facial oil that does what it says on the bottle.
 For those of you wanting a bit of refresh in the morning, I’d recommend the Daily Reviving Concentrate because it’s invigorating.

 However, I can’t help but think there might be better daytime facial oils out there – I’m just yet to try them.
 I wouldn’t rush to get this again, but I’d equally be happy using it if it was bought as a present for me.